 If you find that after Ramadan there were certain sins that overcame you and now you are proactively abstaining from these sins, and seeking sincere forgiveness from Allah in the event of falling into them, then that is from the signs of Taqwa being present in you, InshaAllah

-We are witnessing the European Cup fever at the moment.
+Soon we will witness the World Cup fever.
 A great lesson that we can derive from these sporting events is the rigorous training the athletes undergo before they start the event.
 The Olympian is running and training four years prior to that one big marathon run.
 The footballers are training and practicing in preparation for their big stage.

 Let us learn from this and prepare now.
 If you want to be diligent in fasting and tahajjud prepare yourself to continue these acts after Ramadan.
 If we want to be diligent with Salah al-Duha, let’s start Salah al-Duha now.
 Do not be deceived by Shaytan into thinking that you have time.
 Do not lose Ramadan.
 Respect it; it is a gift from Allah.